dbaumgarten/yodk/docs/nolol.md

 The feature to re-define variable names is usefull if you want to be able to easily change what global variables a script works on.
 Just use define to create an alias for the global variable and then use the alias in your code.
 If you want to exchange the undelaying global var, just change to definition.

-You may wonder why there are definitions with placeholders AND macros.
-While they are very similar, they have a key difference.
-All definitions (even those with placeholders) are expressions (=values, that you could for example assign to a variable).
-You can't for example do ```define foo=a+=b``` (because f+=b is a statement and not an expression).
-Macros however can contain arbitary statements and even multiple lines.
-But macros can not be used as values in an expression.

 ## Line-labels
 As NOLOL moves statements around during compilation to generate as compact code as possible, using goto with plain line numbers would often not work.
 This is why there are line-labels.
 You can label any line using ```identifier>``` at the start and then jump to that line using the label.